Skip to main content

 Upgrade your plan to production

-Before submitting your app, do not forget to upgrade your IAPHUB plan to production (see screenshot below) in order to be able to process real transactions.
+Before submitting your app, remember to upgrade your IAPHUB plan to production (as shown in the screenshot below) to enable processing of real transactions.

 Display production data

-If you want to display real transactions (instead of sandbox transactions), do not forget to switch the select to production data.
-It is located in the topbar of IAPHUB dashboard.
+If you want to display real transactions instead of sandbox transactions, remember to switch the selection to production data.
+You can find it in the top bar of the IAPHUB dashboard.

 Need help?

-If you cannot use the IAPHUB SDK because of an issue or if you have any questions, do not hesitate to contact us at [email protected].
+If you encounter any issues preventing you from using the IAPHUB SDK or if you have any questions, feel free to contact us at [email protected].